danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 What would normally be a half-day of reading unfamiliar code and taking notes became a thirty-minute exploration.

 And because the assistant also has access to *your* codebase, it can go further than just explaining the open source pattern — it can identify where the adaptation points are.
 Fizzy uses plain old Ruby objects and concerns to organize its event logic.
-Our codebase organizes business logic in service objects.
+The project I maintain organizes business logic in service objects.
 The assistant can bridge that gap: here's the pattern, here's how your code is structured differently, and here's how you might reconcile the two.

 ## Onboarding to a New Codebase

 Starting on a new codebase is disorienting.
-Even experienced developers spend their first days (or weeks) building a mental model of how things fit together.
+It can take weeks to build a mental model of how things fit together.
 What business problem does this solve?
-How is authentication handled?
-How about authorization?
-Where does the business logic live — service objects?
-Concerns?
-Plain old Ruby objects?
+How are authentication and authorization handled?
+Where does the business logic live?
 How are tests organized?
 What's the deployment process?

 This gets even harder when you're crossing technology boundaries.
 I'm a Rails developer.
 My day-to-day is developing within a Rails monolith — ActiveRecord, PostgreSQL, RSpec, Sidekiq, the usual.
 But an upcoming initiative requires me to work across our company's main product, which is a .NET application, backed by MongoDB with an Angular SPA frontend.